Prevent - Treat - Control

 What most folks and even some professionals don't understand is that they are very useful for not only getting a more thorough application, but also to help penetrate the bodies of hard shell insects like ticks.
 They help make insecticides more efficient and effective.

-Do it yourself tick control at home is very possible.
+Getting rid of ticks yourself is very possible.
 It just takes a little homework and common sense to do it properly and get results.
-Unfortunately, by the time an infestation is noticed, there generally isn’t time to get all the facts and gather the right materials.
+Unfortunately, by the time an infestation is noticed, there generally isn't time to get all the facts and gather the right materials.

-At Horizon Pest Control in Carlsbad, New Mexico, we are very knowledgeable about the life cycles of the insects in the Southeast New Mexico area and what insecticides and methods it takes to control them.
+To kill and get rid of ticks is a lot more than spraying for common bugs and spiders.
+At Horizon Pest Control, our service techs are very knowledgeable about the bugs in Carlsbad and Southeast New Mexico and what insecticides and methods it takes to control them.

-Our prices are very reasonable and in most cases a lot less costly than the time and materials most homeowners spend before they have to call a professional anyway.
+In most cases, the professional service cost of getting rid of ticks is a lot less than the time and materials most homeowners spend before they have to call a professional service anyway.

-If you live in the Carlsbad, Artesia, or other Southeast New Mexico area and have a tick or any other type of insect issue, give us a call for a free evaluation and estimate.
+If you live in the Carlsbad, Artesia, or other Southeast New Mexico area and have a tick or any other type of insect issue, give us a call for a free evaluation, estimate, and service.
 575-725-9331